 The Obama administration was trying to thwart the Trump administration and its early foreign policy efforts.

-They were spying on their on their few their successors, and there's no basis for it, no need for it.
+And there's no basis for it, no need for it.

-And you know let's just go.
+And let's just talk about it.

-Well, what about for example Trey Gowdy and Devin Nunes' comments that the Trump family was was unmasked.
+What about, for example, Trey Gowdy and Devin Nunes' comments that the Trump family was unmasked?

-Is that true too?
+Is that true, too?

-Uh I think we need to get a more full accounting.
+I think we need to get a more full accounting.

-This is a great one.
+This is a great question.

 Was that ever confirmed?

-Any journalist, any member of the Trump family, any member of the uh transition, anyone who was unmasked from September to January, let's put them on the table and find out who they were.
+Any journalist, any member of the Trump family, any member of the transition, anyone who was unmasked from September to January, let's put them on the table and find out who they were.

-Uh, your reaction to this, uh, Congressman Lee Zelda.
+Your reaction to this, Congressman Lee Zelda.

 They teed up Egypt.

-The the United States wasn't gonna exercise its veto, and then General Flynn and others were on the phone to get that off the table.
+And then General Flynn and others were on the phone to get that off the table.

 And the Obama administration had to scramble to get other countries to introduce this security resolution.